hannobraun/braun-embedded.com/content/_index.md

         <p>
     </h3>
     <p>
-        The Decawave DWM1001 module, with its Nordic nRF52832 microcontroller and Decawave DW1000 UWB radio transceiver, is a solution for wireless communication based on IEEE 802.15.4 and real-time location tracking.
+        The Decawave DWM1001 module, with its Nordic nRF52832 microcontroller and Decawave DW1000 UWB radio transceiver, is a solution for real-time location tracking and wireless communication based on IEEE 802.15.4.
 This project for Ferrous Systems involved building the software stack required to use the DWM1001 in Rust, including a board support package for the DWM1001 module and development board, a DW1000 driver, and a partial implementation of the IEEE 802.15.4 standard.
     </p>
 </div>